developerasun/myCodeBox-blockchain/background/ethereum.md

 ```

 ### PERMISSIONLESS

 > Anyone can write a smart contract and deploy it to the network.
 You just need to learn how to code in a smart contract language, and have enough ETH to deploy your contract. **Deploying a smart contract is technically a transaction**, so you need to pay your Gas in the same way that you need to pay gas for a simple ETH transfer.
-Gas costs for contract deployment are far higher, however.
+Gas **costs** for **contract deployment** are far **higher**, however.

 > Ethereum has developer-friendly languages for writing smart contracts: 1) Solidity 2) Vyper

 ### COMPOSABILITY

 > Smart contracts are public on Ethereum and can be thought of as open APIs.
-That means you can call other smart contracts in your own smart contract to greatly extend what's possible.
+That means you can **call other smart contracts in your own smart contract** to greatly extend what's possible.
 Contracts can even deploy other contracts.

 ### LIMITATIONS

 > Smart contracts alone cannot get information about "real-world" events because **they can't send HTTP requests**.
 This is by design.
 Relying on external information could jeopardise consensus, which is important for security and decentralization.

 > There are ways to get around this using oracles.
 Another limitation of smart contracts is the maximum contract size. **A smart contract can be a maximum of 24KB or it will run out of gas**.
 This can be circumnavigated by using The Diamond Pattern.

 ## ANATOMY OF SMART CONTRACTS

 > A smart contract is a program that runs at an address on Ethereum.
 They're made up of data and functions that can execute upon receiving a transaction.
 Here's an overview of what makes up a smart contract.

 > Make sure you've read about smart contracts first.
 This document assumes you're already familiar with programming languages such as JavaScript or Python.